two-torial/two-torial/docs/games/iidx10/troubleshooting.md

 #### Fix #2 (RtEffects.dll didn't get replaced)

 !!! tip ""
-	Refer to [Getting Started](setup.md#using-iidxhook-10conf-rteffectdll) again and check if you have followed all the instructions explained in it.
+	Refer to [Using iidxhook-10.conf & RtEffect.dll](setup.md#using-iidxhook-10conf-rteffectdll) again and check if you have followed all the instructions explained in it.